nus-cs2113-AY1920S2/duke/tutorials/javaFxTutorialPart4.md

 1. The code is untidy and long:
    Why is all the code in one place?

-   The `Main` class attempts to do it all.
+   The `sample.Main` class attempts to do it all.
    Code for visual tweaks, listeners and even utility methods are all in one file.
    This makes it difficult to find and make changes to existing code.